Legislation Details

 (c) Information.
 Any personal identifying information, including custody status, release date, photos, Social Security number, Individual Tax Identification Number, contact information, place of birth, country of origin, place of employment, school or educational institution records, income, status as a recipient of public benefits, public utilities accounts, medical information or disability information.

-(2) Safe Community Place means any property or facility owned, controlled, or operated by the City or a Municipal Authority, including but not limited to such property that is a:
+(2) Safe Community Place means any property or facility owned, controlled, or operated by the City, other than City airport facilities subject to contrary federal law or municipal regulations, including but not limited to such property that is a:

 (b) School operated by the School District of Philadelphia, charter school, or City-funded or licensed pre-school;